chechuco/CourseProject_GettingCleaningdata/readme.md

  WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The final goal is getting the median from diferent features related with median and standard deviation.

 ** Data processing
-The original data was split in train and test data.
-To perform the analysis, both data sets was merge.
+The original data was split in train and test data, and other relevant information like the name of the features measured or the name of the activities performed by the volunteers.
-The Samsung teem was
-The final goal is getting the media and standard deviation from several features.
+To perform the analysis, several modifications was performed:
+- merge the train and test data sets
+- change numbers identifying variables with variable names
+- change numbers identifying features with feature names
+- select features related with median and standard deviation of the data
+- calculate median for each combination of subject-variable-feature, by reshaping the data set into a new data.table object data set, long-format.

 ** Raw data
 This script assume the original data has been downloaded and the UCI HAR Dataset folder